 G

-The Gentoos are carnivorous (piscivorous) birds.
+Gentoos are carnivorous (piscivorous) birds.
 Their usual diet consists of fish, cephalopods as well as crustaceans such as krill or shrimp.

-Generally, these birds are seasonally monogamous, though some pairs may remain together throughout the life.
+Generally, Gentoo penguins are seasonally monogamous, though some pairs may remain together throughout their life.
 They congregate into large breeding colonies of up to 2.000 pairs at a breeding site.
 As the breeding season begins, the pair constructs a nest.
-The penguins usually build their nests at a distance of about 1 meter from each another.
+The penguins usually build their nests at a distance of about 1 meter from each other.
 The female lays 2 eggs from June to the end of November.
 Both the male and the female participate in the incubation process, taking turns.
 Incubation lasts about 34-36 days, after which the chicks hatch out, staying in the nest for the following 30 days, until they form creches.
 At about 80-100 days old, the young undergo their first molt, gaining the sub-adult plumage, after which they go out to the sea.
 Typically, they first breed at 3-4 years of age, though they can occasionally breed earlier - at 2 years old.

-Primary concerns to this species include pollution and association with fisheries.
+Primary threats to this species include pollution and association with fisheries.
 On the other hand, human disturbance in the form of scientific studies is among other threats.
 Thus, penguin colonies on Kerguelen Island and Possession Island have been threatened by scientific bases around the area.